 Adenia perrieri Claverie

-Adenia perrieri is a climbing succulent with a caudex, up to 8 inches (20 cm) in diameter, that produces one or several green vines up to 10 feet (3 m) tall.
-The leaves are variable in shape and size, up to 1.4 inches (3.5 cm) long and up to 0.6 inch (1.5 cm) wide.
+Adenia perrieri is a climbing succulent with a tuberous rootstock that produces one or several green vine-like stems.
+The caudex grows up to 8 inches (20 cm) in diameter.
+Stems are up to 10 feet (3 m) long.
+Leaves are variable in shape and size, up to 1.4 inches (3.5 cm) long and up to 0.6 inches (1.5 cm) wide.
 There is a "snowflake" version of the typical leaves but with white spots on them.
-The flowers are small and greenish white.
+Flowers are small and greenish-white.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).